Chameleon-Vision/chameleon-docs/docs/source/getting-started/command-line.rst

 | This information is mainly for debugging and is not needed most of the time

 .. note::
-	| Some of the output is not controlled by Chameleon vision directly and is printed by external libraries.
+	| Some output prints is not controlled by Chameleon vision directly and is printed by external libraries.
-	| Please ignore these lines, and pay attention to the output thats explained here
+	| Please ignore these lines, and pay attention to the output that's explained here

 ..  _webserver-port: